Buyer's guide · Updated May 22, 2026

 - ×No composite scoring — you build conviction from indicators

-- ×Stock screener is functional but not the focus
+- ×Stock screener is functional but not the platform focus

 - ×No first-party performance log on screener results